LoopKit/loopdocs/docs/troubleshooting/time-change.md

 The rest of this page is about changing time zones.

-This happens safely with Loop because Loop keeps track of everything in GMT.
+This happens safely with Loop because Loop keeps track of everything using UTC.

 ## Time Zones, Daylight Savings Time, Summer Time